 - Studying your competitors gives you a better understanding of Customer Expectations

 Studying what competitors are doing will give you an accurate insight into your customers’ expectations.
-Your competitors are likely selling the same product at a lower price or offering better service without charging the customers any extra amount.
+Your competitors are likely to sell the same product at a lower price or offering better service without charging the customers any extra amount.
 So while you keep track of such things, you can lower your product price or focus on improving your service.
 Knowing what your competitors are offering would help you better understand customer expectations and therefore you can modify the experience accordingly.

 - Competitor Research Gives You a Better Insight about Your Weaknesses